Thor110/WoWRevived/README.md

 - ❌ 5 : Map Editor ( Basic Parsing Implemented - 1% Complete )
 	- Basic parsing of .nsb filetypes.
 - ❌ 6 : No-CD Music Fix ( Researching Solution - 0% Complete )
+	- Looking at building mini-isos from the disk and mounting at runtime.
 - ❌ 7 : Video Playback Intercept ( Researching Solution - 0% Complete )
 	- Looking at intercepting smackw32.dll and redirecting it to use the more modern binkw32.dll for higher resolution video playback.
 	- Determining the best solution for upscaling and remastering the original videos.